mjc239/mjc239.github.io/_posts/2024-02-18-maximising-single-dart.md

 ---
 title: "How do I throw high scoring darts?"
-excerpt: "Where should I aim on the board, maximise my score?"
+excerpt: "Where should I aim on the board, to maximise my score?"
 header:
     image: assets/images/darts_frontpage.jpg
     teaser: assets/images/darts_frontpage.jpg